sebastian2510/Smiley/Logbook.md

 Started with a review of implemented code on main and the project board, we added some new tasks to the board and a column for discarded tasks, this is to ensure a clear overview of explored features and ideas that we have decided not to implement.

-In review of project structure we focused on edge cases in regards to deep-sleep optimization, specifically, we wanted to explore the possibillities of connection issues due to our deep-sleep strategy an how to handle them without dataloss.
+In our review of the project structure we focused on edge cases in regards to deep-sleep optimization, specifically, we wanted to explore the possibillities of connection issues due to our deep-sleep strategy and how to handle them without dataloss.

 We discussed the possibility of using a queue to store the data that was to be sent, and then send it when the connection was re-established. the queue would be saved in the deep-sleep memory, and would be sent when the connection was re-established, this would allow us to send the data even if the connection is lost for multiple program runs.